Prime-to-$p$ \'etale fundamental groups of punctured projective lines over strictly Henselian fields: Introduction

 \subsection{Acknowledgments}

 The first author would like to thank David Harbater for introducing him to this topic and for many conversations related to this topic during his PhD studies at the University of Pennsylvania; Brian Conrad for several conversations on the topic during the author's time as a Szeg\"{o} assistant professor at Stanford; Andrew Obus for his help with a subtle issue in one of the arguments in the proof of Proposition \ref{prop isomorphic to family over cc((x))}; and Daniel Litt for an insightful correspondence following the release of the first version of the arXiv submission.
-The second author would like to thank Fabrizio Andreatta for many enlightening discussions and for providing suggestions and references relating to several crucial ideas, as well as Mark Kisin for a helpful correspondence.
+The second author would like to thank Fabrizio Andreatta for many enlightening discussions and for providing suggestions and references relating to several crucial ideas.
+Finally, both authors are grateful to the referee for providing helpful suggestions which have improved the exposition in this paper.